-There is legal online gambling in Ontario, but only through the Ontario Lottery and Gaming Corporation’s official internet gaming site, which is regulated by the province and the Alcohol and Gaming Commission of Ontario.
+Legal online gambling exists here in Ontario, but only through the Ontario Lottery and Gaming Corporation’s official internet gaming site, which is regulated by the province and the Alcohol and Gaming Commission of Ontario.
 It’s got slots and table games like Blackjack, Baccarat, Poker, Roulette, and even offers lottery ticket sales online.
 Unfortunately, that does not include tickets for PROLINE OLG sports lottery parlay wagering, which can only be purchased at lottery retailers in Ontario.

 The province has admitted the lack of competition and online sports betting options have helped lead to a situation where most online gambling and sports betting in Ontario takes place on unregulated grey market websites with no consumer protection and only limited responsible gaming measures.
 These sites are illegal in Ontario, but most Ontarians have no idea.
 That’s why, in the November 2020 Ontario Budget, the government gave the Alcohol and Gaming Commission of Ontario (AGCO) the responsibility to conduct, manage and regulate a new online gaming market in Ontario, through a newly created subsidiary.
 The province’s intention is to open this market up to private operators and establish a model for online gambling in Ontario that is legal, competitive, and safe.

-Should the federal government continue moving forward with recent sports betting legislation that would lift the ban on single-game wagering across the country and give each province the right to make its own decisions on the type of legal sports betting it wants, that would mean opening up Ontario’s new online gambling market to private online and mobile sportsbooks, as well as online casinos.
+Now that the federal government has moved forward with sports betting legislation that lifts the ban on single-game wagering across the country and gives each province the right to make its own decisions on the type of legal sports betting it wants, Ontario’s new online gambling market is poised to open up to private online and mobile sportsbooks, as well as online casinos.

 Why you should always bet with a licensed sportsbook

-The province is going to break up the Ontario Lottery Corporation’s monopoly on sports betting, but it’s not going to take away the government oversight and consumer protections it provides.
-Instead, Ontario is going to set up a separate entity under the Alcohol and Gaming Commission of Ontario to regulate sports betting and license privately run online and mobile sportsbooks.
+The province is going to break up the Ontario Lottery Corporation’s monopoly on sports betting.
+However, it’s not going to take away the government oversight and consumer protections it provides.
+Instead, Ontario is going to set up a separate entity under the Alcohol and Gaming Commission of Ontario to regulate sports betting.
+This entity will also license privately run online and mobile sportsbooks.

 That means the provincial government is going to make sure these sportsbook operators are on the up and up.
 Plus, you’ll have a government body to turn to if something goes wrong.
 Illegal offshore online sportsbooks can’t, don’t, and won’t ever offer you anything like that.
 They’ll disappear with your money, delay withdrawals unnecessarily, and offer bonuses for you to cancel those withdrawals.
 Sound good?
 Actually, it’s just a way to keep you from your money until you ultimately lose it.
 The truth is, these are all things the provincial government will protect you against with licensed operators.
 Unfortunately, they can’t be there to do the same with offshore online sportsbooks.